Data

 Notes on our processing step for this indicator

 The count of large-scale AI models AI systems per domain is derived by tallying the instances of machine learning models classified under each domain category.
 It's important to note that a single machine learning model can fall under multiple domains.
-The classification into domains is determined by the specific area, application, or field that the AI system is primarily designed to operate within.
+The classification into domains is determined by the specific area, application, or field that the AI model is primarily designed to operate within.

 Reuse this work